 Moving items between collections

 If you have multiple collection pages of the same type, you can move items between them.
 This is useful if you want to split a collection page into multiple pages, or if you want to merge two or more collections of the same type.
 To learn more, visit Moving content between pages.

 Is an Index Page a collection?

-No. Although it collects multiple items in a single location, Index Pages display other pages (including collections), not individual items.
-To learn more, visit Using the Index Page.
+No. Although they collect multiple items in a single location, Index Pages display other pages (including collections), rather than collection items.
+To learn more, visit Index Pages.